Don't worry! Your Anxiety Treatment Plan is Here

 Dear Anxiety Sufferers longing for hope and guidance,

 Big, huge hugs, my dears.
-I have been where you are and I wouldn’t wish it on my worst enemy.
+I have been where you are and I wouldn't wish it on my worst enemy.
 You are here because you are suffering through (or watching someone you love struggle with) this horrible, overwhelming, terrifying feeling.
-Perhaps because you are looking for an anxiety treatment that will help you get your life back.
+You are looking for an anxiety treatment that will help you get your life back.
 You are here because you are done with the pain and agony of anxiety and panic attacks.

 (I know I wanted answers when I was in the depths of my anxiety for over two decades and frozen in bed with daily panic attacks- My Anxiety Story.)